Type-safe bitwise operations - TL;DR

 -

-the library shall enforce that binary operators can only be applied to flags or their complements from the same enumeration
+the library shall enforce that binary operators can only be applied to flags (resp. their complements) from the same enumeration

 -

-flag values must be distinguished from their complements on the type-level
+flag values shall be distinguishable from their complements on the type-level

 -